 The Holy Roman Empire existed from the 9th until the beginning of the 19th century in Central Europe.
 We focus on the period between the Late Middle Ages and the Napoleonic era, 1400-1789, a time that saw large shifts in both fiscal institutionalization and state consolidation.
-The Empire consisted of a large number of territories, both secular (such as kingdoms, dukedoms, and free imperial cities) and ecclesiastical (such as prince-bishoprics), and was headed by an elected emperor (Whaley, 2012a; 2012b; Wilson, 2016).
+The Empire consisted of a large number of territories, both secular (such as kingdoms, dukedoms, and free imperial cities) and ecclesiastical (such as prince-bishoprics), and was headed by an elected emperor (Whaley, 2012a; 2012b).
 Rather than with the Emperor, territorial sovereignty increasingly lay with the rulers of these constituent territories, who decided on the administrative and fiscal organization of their lands (Klein, 1974, p.
 3).
-At the heart of territorial politics were familial connections between and within noble dynasties: Sons of secular rulers inherited their fathers' territories, 6 and marriages strengthened or fractured alliances.
+At the heart

-5The fiscal bureaucracies of princes developed independently of fiscal capacity at the urban level, and they served different financing purposes.
+&lt;sup>5The fiscal bureaucracies of princes developed independently of fiscal capacity at the urban level, and they served different financing purposes.
 Rulers might have interacted with urban institutions at territorial diets that summoned representatives of cities, clerics, and landed nobility.
 The role of cities in these diets was limited, and the diets ultimately had no say say over the development of fiscal institutions of rulers.